USC-FORTIS/NLP-ADBench/README.md

 ## Overview

 **NLP-ADBench** is a benchmarking tool for Anomaly Detection in Natural Language Processing.
-It provides a comprehensive evaluation of the performance of various anomaly detection algorithms on a wide range of NLP datasets.
+It provides a comprehensive evaluation of the performance of various anomaly detection algorithms on a wide range of NLP AD datasets.
 The tool is designed to evaluate the performance of anomaly detection algorithms on NLP datasets using a two-step approach.

 ## NLPAD Datasets